 One of my favourite quotes is from Eric Ries, Author of The Lean Startup; “The only way to win is to learn faster than anyone else.”

 The Lean Startup is more than just a business philosophy, it’s a movement that is transforming the way companies are built and new products are launched.
-It’s about adopting an iterative approach to product development, focused on learning what your customers really want, testing your vision continuously, adapting and adjusting, before it’s too late.
+It’s about adopting an iterative approach to product development, focused on learning what your customers really want, testing your vision continuously, adapting and adjusting before it’s too late.

-In today’s economic climate, constant innovation is not only recommended, it’s necessary in order to keep up with the pace of what our industry category is doing.
-Companies that don’t keep up with innovation risk becoming obsolete, and playing catch up will be out of reach.
+In today’s economic climate,constant innovation is not only recommended, but it’s also necessary to keep up with the pace of what our industry category is doing.
+Companies that don’t keep up with innovation risk becoming obsolete, and playing catch up may be out of reach.
 The Lean Startup Methodology is a proven way to ensure your company stays ahead of the curve.

 Coaching the team on the Lean Startup Methodology can make for difficult conversations, but we know these conversations are crucial to the success of our hard work.
-Much like hiring and firing, difficult conversations become crucial conversations and when we create an environment that allows for these conversations to happen, we can avoid so much wasted time and energy in the long run.
+Much like hiring and firing, difficult conversations become crucial conversations, and when we create an environment that allows for these conversations to happen, we can avoid wasted time and energy in the long run.

 So how can you apply the Lean Startup Methodology to your hiring process?

 One of the core principles of the Lean Startup Methodology is about working smarter, not harder.
-I feel that there are so many ways that this one concept can be applied to the hiring process, where companies often spend significant amounts of time and resources to identify and recruit the best candidates.
+This principle can be particularly relevant in the hiring process, where companies often spend significant amounts of time and resources to identify and recruit the best candidates.

 In closing today, I’ll leave you with this quote from Eric’s book – but I encourage you to replace the word ‘customers’ with ‘candidates’ and then read it again: